mayurah/mayurah/README.md

 At heart, I am a `hands-on builder` and `engineering practitioner`.

-I enjoy driving innovation, engineering excellence, and designing scalable architectures.
+I enjoy driving innovation, engineering excellence, and designing scalable products that users adore.

 Working on a most complex engineering problems gives me immense satisfaction; especially in space of fundamentals (availability, reliability, performance, and scalability), developer velocity (CD/CI, modern canary, and real user telemetry-based testing) and designing fault-tolerant, highly-available and low-latency control plane architectures.